CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Result and Analysis

 \subsubsection{Analysis of Answer to RQ1}

 In this subsection, the answer to RQ1 is analyzed and discussed from the following three perspectives.

 \textbf{LLMs vs. SOTA Baselines:} As shown in Table~\ref{tab:model-performance-directly}, LLMs outperformed SOTA baselines in CMG across all four evaluation metrics.
 Regarding each metric, the highest score achieved by employing LLMs is at least twice as high as those attained by the SOTA baselines.
 This consistent superiority demonstrates the strong generalization and contextual comprehension abilities of LLMs, and enables LLMs to produce commit messages that are more accurate and more similar to commit messages written by human developers.
-Given these significant advantages over existing SOTA baselines, it is needed to further explore how different LLMs perform in CMG.
+Given these significant advantages over existing SOTA baselines, it is necessary to further explore how different LLMs perform in CMG.

-\textbf{Open-source LLMs vs. Closed-source LLM:} By zooming in on the LLMs from the perspective of the license types, it is observed that DeepSeek models, standing as a typical representative of open-source LLMs, significantly outperform the typical closed-source model, i.e., GPT series, across four evaluation metrics.
-As shown in Table~\ref{tab:model-performance-directly}, DeepSeek-V3 achieves the highest scores in BLEU (10.03) and CIDEr (8.18), while DeepSeek-R1 demonstrates the best performance in METEOR (20.56) and Rouge-L (22.96).
-Especially, the scores in the \textit{CIDEr} column of Table~\ref{tab:model-performance-directly} shows the largest difference in LLMs' performance in CMG, i.e., the CIDEr score of DeepSeek-V3 (8.18) surpasses that of GPT-4o (7.12) by 14.9\%.
-This finding is highly encouraging, since the substantial score difference in CIDEr indicates that DeepSeek-V3 can generate higher-quality commit messages that incorporate user-defined terminologies and adopt writing styles similar to those of human developers.
-The results also reflect the rapid progress of the open-source community, where recent advancements in LLM development have started to rival, or even outperform the previously dominant closed-source models.
+\textbf{Open-source LLMs vs. Closed-source LLM:} By zooming in on the LLMs from the perspective of the license types, it is observed that DeepSeek models and Qwen-2.5, standing as typical representatives of open-source LLMs, significantly outperform the typical closed-source model, i.e., GPT series, across four evaluation metrics.
+As shown in Table~\ref{tab:model-performance-directly}, DeepSeek-V3 achieves the highest score in BLEU (10.03), Qwen-2.5 achieves the highest score in CIDEr (8.36), while DeepSeek-R1 demonstrates the best performance in METEOR (20.56) and Rouge-L (22.96).
+Especially, the scores in the \textit{CIDEr} column of Table~\ref{tab:model-performance-directly} show the largest difference in LLMs' performance in CMG.
+Specifically, DeepSeek-V3 (8.18) and Qwen-2.5 (8.36) surpass GPT-4o (7.12) by 14.9\% and 17.4\%, respectively.
+This finding is highly encouraging, since the substantial score difference in CIDEr indicates that open-source models can generate higher-quality commit messages that incorporate user-defined terminologies and adopt writing styles similar to those of human developers.
+The results also reflect the rapid progress of the open-source community, where recent advances in LLM development have started to rival, or even outperform, the previously dominant closed-source models.